 Activist Kayla Rena Gore is intimately familiar with her community’s need for stable housing.
 Kayla co-founded My Sistah’s House, a grassroots organization that provides multipronged resource assistance to transgender women and other LGBTQIA+ individuals of color.
 The organization has also broken ground on plans for permanent housing by building tiny homes for those in need.Read companion article

-HIV activists Rymsky Evans and Temica Morton are committed to helping address HIV in Jackson, MS, a city with one of the highest rates of HIV in America.
-For Temica, this means using her platform as a nightclub owner to encourage the LGBTQIA+ community to test for HIV.
-For Rymsky, her activism takes the form of sharing her personal HIV experience and educating other black women on sexual health.
+Jackson, MS, has one of the highest rates of HIV in America.
+For HIV activist Temica Morton, this means using her platform as a nightclub owner to encourage the LGBTQIA+ community to test for HIV.
+For Rymsky Evans, her activism took the form of sharing her personal HIV experience and educating other Black women on sexual health.
+Even though she has passed away, Rymsky’s presence as a voice of strength for those living with HIV will forever be remembered.
+Her legacy serves as an inspiration for others working to end the HIV epidemic.